 Sharing our deepest weaknesses and failures with God and trusted others, so that we may enter into God’s grace and mercy and experience his ready forgiveness and healing.

-Sin can destroy relationships and drive a wedge in our relationship with God.
+Sin destroys relationships and drives a wedge in our relationship with God.
 Confession seeks restoration.
-Confession provides hope.
-There are many benefits of confession:
+Confessing provides hope.
+There are many benefits of confessing:

 - personal ownership of the sin/wrongdoing

 - release of guilt, worry, and negative feelings

 - receiving forgiveness (and giving as appropriate)